Man is a tool-using animal. Without tools he is nothing, with tools he is all. – Thomas Carlyle

 As we wrote in How to Use a Mood Board to Inspire Your Small Business Brand,

 A mood board is a collage filled with images that express a central theme.
 Photographs, magazine clippings, textures, works of art, color palettes, words, illustrations – any visual medium that communicates your concept or “mood” is fair game.

 Mood boards serve multiple functions.
-The act of creating the board allows you to visually flesh out a design idea.
-And, the completed board can then be used as a tool for communication – with clients, investors or your design team.
+The act of creating the board allows you to flesh out a design idea visually.
+And, the completed board can then be used as a tool for communication – with clients, investors, or your design team.

 To learn all about mood boards – the science behind how they work and how to create your own – check out this article.

 Niice is another sophisticated web application that allows you to build beautiful mood boards.
 It supports team collaboration and features artificial intelligence that automatically organizes your image library for you.
 Niice offers mobile support – but as of right now, only for iOS.

 Agencies are at an inflection point.
 Clients are cutting costs and demanding more innovation and creativity.
 Competition is becoming fiercer, but resources are becoming more scarce.